1. Is ACP secular in its approach? Will students from all religious faiths be comfortable?

 1. Who are the stakeholders and how do we reach out to them?

 Ans.
 All citizens of India are our stakeholders.
 Government, Parents, Teachers and children are immediate beneficiaries of the program.

-25. Is it important for the parental support for this Program too?
-How can the schools r each out to the parents?
+2. Is it important for the parental support for this Program too?
+How can the schools reach out to the parents?